BEST BUDGET CAMERAS FOR FILMMAKING

 Panasonic G7 kit – great for low-budget filmmaking / best camera for filmmaking on a budget

-In the G line, filmmakers may also want to consider the GH5 [Affiliate Link].
+In the G line, filmmakers may also want to consider the GH5 [Amazon Affiliate Link].
 This camera is a better choice if you want to look inconspicuous and do “run & gun” type work.
 And if you’re looking for cheaper options, the older models are still quite good filmmaking cameras, including the GH4.

 The Fujifilm X-T3 and X-T30